Providence, Rhode Island, United States of America: What to pack, what to wear, and when to go [2024]

 An excellent option is this one

-A plug adapter that supports outlet types A and B. Take care to get the correct kind.
-Most adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct type.
+The vast majority of adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
 If your devices can't do that they could get fried.
-This one is sufficent for most places.
+This one should work in most places.

-If you go to the Culinary Archives & Museum at Johnson & Wales University, wear museum-appropriate clothing and take:
+If you see the Culinary Archives & Museum at Johnson & Wales University, wear museum-appropriate clothing and take:

 Ultralight day pack